jojorb/QcStatsGraphQL/readme.md

 🚀 Server spawned at http://localhost:1337
 ```

-> To launch in production
+### To launch in production
+> to work on heroku add `"heroku-postbuild": "yarn build"` inside your package.json scripts

 ```sh
 $ yarn build && node ./dist/index.js